-Huge agro-produce in the region has already led to a spur of agro-processing activities in the BPA.
-However, it's expected that this trend will grow steadily - provided the infrastructure and policies are set right for industrial investment.
-Being a labor-intensive activity with a vast share of the semi-skilled component, these activities promise employment to a large segment of the informal and underemployed rural labor force in the rural parts of the BPA.
+Huge agro produce in the region have already led to spur of agro-processing activities in the BPA.
+However, it's expected that this trend will grow in a steady way - provided the infrastructure and policies are set right for industrial investment.
+Being a labour intensive activity with vast share from the semi skilled component, these activities promise employment to a large segment of informal and underemployed rural labour force in the rural parts of the BPA.

-To realize the potential of these kinds of activities, issues such as the up gradation of the existing infrastructural facilities as well as efficient mitigation of negative externalities i.e. pollution and solid waste management through the creation of common facilities have to be addressed in particular.
-Product diversification of processed commodities based on potential market identification, marketing, brand building, and market penetration through innovative methods will be another key issue for success - which can be achieved by attracting large corporate players into the existing local and quasi-closed environment.
+To realise the potential of these kind of activities, issues such as up gradation of the existential infrastructural facilities as well as efficient mitigation of negative externalities i.e. pollution and solid waste management through creation of common facilities have to be addressed in particular.
+Product diversification of processed commodities based on potential market identification, marketing, brand building, and market penetration through innovative methods will be another key issue for the success - which can be achieved by attracting large corporate players into the existing local and quasi-closed environment.

-Apart from rice processing activities, there shall be a rapid rise in building materials manufacturing units like brick kilns, tiles, cement and concrete, pre-fabrication units, and allied activities.
-A rise in the number of small-scale and medium industries dealing in low-value high-volume products is also foreseen.
-The steady growth of building construction activities along with their boom in real estate investments will propel these activities further in the future.
+Apart from rice processing activities, there shall be a rapid rise in building materials manufacturing units like brick kilns, tiles, cement and concrete, pre-fabrication units and allied activities.
+A rise in the number of small scale and medium industries dealing in low value high volume products, is also foreseen.
+Steady growth of building construction activities along with there cent boom in real estate investments will propel these activities further in future.